-Who knew walking could be educational?
+Who knew walking could be so interesting and educational?

 If you love beautiful, historical homes, then this is the walking tour for you.
 Victorian, Italianate, and Colonial style homes are here — most being dated back to the 1880’s!